WearableIntelligenceLab/Multi-modal-Rehab/README.md

-# Multi-modal Rehabilitation Sensing and Modeling
+# An Intelligent Machine-Knitted Multimodal Sensing Sleeve for Upper-Limb Rehabilitation Monitoring

 This repository contains the data-processing, visualization, and machine-learning code for a multimodal wearable rehabilitation system.